Signed in as:

 In my free time I enjoy reading, watching baseball & high school wrestling, listening to music (especially classic rock and–maybe a surprise to some– heavy metal), traveling and discovering new points of interest with the help of Atlas Obscura, and exercising.
 I also like to cook and explore healthier versions of recipes (pictures of which often make their way to my FB page) but I think I’m better known for making a ritual of Saturday morning waffles!

-Nikolaos G. Brown (Nik) [he/him/his] is our Interim Music Minister at St. Luke's Episcopal Church, Metuchen, and hails from the great city of Edison, New Jersey.
+Nikolaos G. Brown (Nik) [he/him/his] is our Music Minister and Administrative Assistant at St. Luke's Episcopal Church, Metuchen, and hails from the great city of Edison, New Jersey.
 He comes from a very musical family including his great-grandmother, Ada Cole Hampton, who was a church organist and choir director for over 60 years in New Jersey and to whom he attributes most of his church music knowledge.
 A student of hymns and a self-professed hymnologist, and a gifted, self-taught organist and pianist, Nik is often called upon in various circles for expertise in music and liturgy.

 He has been blessed to serve in various denominations of churches including Episcopal, Pentecostal, Presbyterian, United Methodist, Christian and most recently Roman Catholic.
 His approach to liturgy and music is a marriage between the simplicity of music and the beauty that it adds to the liturgy that we approach our services with.